Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster dynamics: Physical model of irradiation damage

 \subsection{Key physics ingredients of the model}

-The model captures several crucial pieces of irradiation defect physics without which it would have not been possible to match experimental measurements.
-Some of these have only recently become available in the form of very recent works: \begin{enumerate} \item Using cascade defect distributions obtained directly from MD simulations, without accounting for post-cascade correlated recombination. \item Using a universal fractal law for the sizes of defect clusters directly emerging from displacement cascades, regardless of whether they are of SIA or vacancy nature. \item Assuming that the only mobile species are single self-interstitials, di-interstitials, and monovacancies. \item Capturing the fast one-dimensional character of SIA diffusion at low temperature. \item Considering sufficiently large simulation volumes to appropriately sample the recoil energy distribution's high energy tail. \end{enumerate} Next, we discuss each one of these times in detail as they have been implemented in the model.
+The model captures several crucial pieces of irradiation defect physics that have proved essential to reproduce experimental measurements.
+Some of these are based on newly-acquired understanding from very recent works: \begin{enumerate} \item Using cascade-induced defect distributions obtained directly from MD simulations, which do not account for post-cascade correlated recombination. \item Using a universal fractal law for the sizes of defect clusters directly emerging from displacement cascades, regardless of whether they are of SIA or vacancy nature. \item Assuming that the only mobile species are single self-interstitials, di-interstitials, and monovacancies. \item Capturing the fast one-dimensional character of SIA diffusion at low temperature. \item Considering sufficiently large simulation volumes to appropriately sample the recoil energy distribution's high energy tail. \end{enumerate} The following subsections discuss each of these items in detail as they have been implemented in the model.